-For Health & Safety and Child Protection reasons, Mobile Phones, Smart Watches, MP3 Players and IPODS are not allowed to be used in school.
+For Health & Safety and Child Protection reasons, Mobile Phones, iWatches, MP3 Players and IPOD are not allowed to be used in school.
 While our recommendation is that pupils should not bring their mobile phones etc. to school, if they choose to do so it is at their own risk.
 We do not accept liability for any loss or damage to these personal electronic devices.
-Pupils who do bring Mobile Phones, Smart Watches, MP3 Players and IPODS into school it is on the understanding that they are turned off and kept out of sight when on the school premises and whilst travelling on school transport.
-Should a pupil be seen with a mobile phone, Smart Watch, MP3 Player or IPOD they will have it confiscated immediately by a member of staff who finds them with it, who will place it in the school safe to be collected by a parent or other responsible adult the next school day.
+Pupils who do bring Mobile Phones, iWatches, MP3 Players and IPOD into school it is on the understanding that they are turned off and kept out of sight when on the school premises and whilst travelling on school transport.

+Should a pupil be seen with a Mobile Phone, iWatch, MP3 Player or IPOD they will have it confiscated immediately by a member of staff who finds them with it, who will place it in the school safe to be collected by a parent or other responsible adult the next school day.